RilDev/gh-packages/README.md

 npx gh-packages
 ```

-If you choose to do it this way, remember to always add `npx` in front of every `gh-packages` commandes.
+If you choose to do it this way, remember to always add `npx` in front of every `gh-packages` commends.

 ## Usage